-- Members and dependants on Status D schemes (see section 8 for more information) - New dependants added to existing Scheme memberships - We will transfer existing late-joiner penalties for members and dependants moving between Discovery Health Medical Scheme memberships using the date of withdrawal and date application received.
+- Members and dependants on Status D schemes (see Section 8 for more information) - New dependants added to existing Scheme memberships - We will transfer existing late-joiner penalties for members and dependants moving between Discovery Health Medical Scheme memberships using the date of withdrawal and the date the application is received.
 This applies if the break in membership is less than three months.